 A New Twist on Tamper-Evident Packaging Lets Kraft Heinz Create Better Consumer Experiences, Pre- and Post-Sale

 It can be really satisfying when you find a new way to use an existing technology, especially when it helps a customer create a competitive advantage.
-That’s what happened when we worked with the U.S. based food company Kraft Heinz, and TPG Rewards, on the biggest deployment of NFC-based intelligent packaging to date.
+That’s what happened when we worked with the U.S. based food company Kraft Heinz and TPG Rewards, on the biggest deployment of NFC-based intelligent packaging to date.
 Global brands like Kraft Heinz have similar challenges: they typically do not know whom their customers are, and how can the brand create compelling contextual experiences at the retailers’ shelf that will drive a purchase decision?

-To solve these challenges for Kraft Heinz, TPG Rewards utilized our tamper-evident NFC tags to engineer the first of its kind, intelligent IRC (Instantly Redeemable Coupon) label and using it as part of a promotional campaign that creates more meaningful connections with Kraft Heinz customers, inside the store before the customers purchase, and after the purchase when the product was opened at home.
+To solve these challenges for Kraft Heinz, TPG Rewards utilized our tamper-evident NFC tags to engineer the first of its kind, intelligent IRC (Instantly Redeemable Coupon) label and used it as part of a promotional campaign that creates more meaningful connections with Kraft Heinz customers, inside the store before the customers purchase, and after the purchase when the product was opened at home.

-For some time now, companies have been using our tamper evident Near Field Communication (NFC) tags in the supply chain to protect the integrity of products by detecting whether a package has been opened prior to sale.
+For some time now, companies have been using our tamper evident near field communication (NFC) tags in the supply chain to protect the integrity of products by detecting whether a package has been opened prior to sale.
 There is a small conductive loop inside the NTAG 213 TagTamper that indicates package open/closed status.
 On startup, the tag checks the loop.
 A closed loop indicates the package seal is intact, while an open loop indicates that the package’s seal has been broken and the product may have been interfered with.
 If the tag detects an open loop, it records the status in memory and reports it whenever the tag is read.
-Originally the NTAG 213 TagTamper was been developed for inspectors and end users to check product integrity before purchase.
+Originally the NTAG 213 TagTamper was developed for inspectors and end users to check product integrity before purchase.

-It’s a cost-effective, easy-to-use way to ensure that foods, beverages, medications, and other consumer packaged goods remain in their original condition while traveling through the supply chain and are safe to use.
+It’s a cost-effective, easy-to-use way to ensure that foods, beverages, medications and other consumer packaged goods remain in their original condition while traveling through the supply chain and are safe to use.
 But with the Kraft Heinz project, we’ve turned that idea on its head.
 Instead of the NTAG 213 TagTamper reporting status to inspectors in the supply chain, it’s communicating directly with consumers, before and after the sale.

 In Walmart stores across the U.S., premium display locations have specially marked Kraft bunker coolers stocked with Kraft Singles, the familiar blocks of individually wrapped slices of American cheese.
 Each Kraft Singles package carries a brightly colored label with an NTAG 213 TagTamper inside.
 The label invites consumers to tap their Android or iPhone smartphone to the package to view recipes while in store and, after purchase, to play the “Find the Golden Single” game for a chance to win a USD 50 Walmart eGift Card.
 The contextual, interactive web based mobile experience is managed by TPG’s TAP Technology™ cloud platform.